42BV/rest-convention/05-pagination-querying.md

 }
 ```

-A query parameter can also be given to specify the number of
-elements the API consumer wants back.
+The user can also specify how many records he wants to retrieve.
 This can be done using the 'size' parameter.
 It is up for the implementor of the REST API to think of a sensible upper limit and enforce this.

 In a Spring MVC application you could achieve this by creating the following controller method: